JOURNAL SUBMISSIONS GUIDELINES

-Please send poems, poetically-written essays, and stories.
+Please send formal, ranged-formal, or musical poems; poetically-written essays or character sketches; and traditional, plotted stories.
 Please don't send narrative essays.
-Poetic Essays are more or less the same thing as prose poems: poetic writing formatted like prose rather than broken into lines.
+Poetic essays are more or less the same thing as prose poems: poetic writing formatted like prose rather than broken into lines.
+We publish old-fashioned, imaginative poetry; and old-fashioned imaginative stories with virtue-seeking heroes and strong structure.

-Please send work according to one of the following themes, and be aware that publication will likely be delayed for quite a while due to internal issues at Acad Lit.
+Please send work according to one of the following themes, and be aware that publication will likely be delayed for quite a while due to our ad-hoc "Slow Literature" publishing approach.
+The exception would be Life of Children, a special Christmas issue which will go out in December 2021, snow or shine.

 Please do not submit discursive nonfiction to the Journal.
-If you want to air an opinion, share an observation or some research, or lay out a thought experiment or bit of reasoning about inventive literature, please submit a 100 to 10,000 word essay to firstname.lastname@example.org.
+If you want to air an opinion, share an observation or some research, or lay out a thought experiment or bit of reasoning about inventive literature, please submit a 100 to 10,000 word essay to email@example.com in an attachment.
 The subject line should read WEB SUBMISSIONS.
 Do understand that in so doing, you are giving us permission to publish your essay on the Discourse page of this website, and that others will be able to respond to it.
-We do not pay for discursive essays; they are a form of membership participation.
+We do not pay for discursive essay.
 However, you will be given attribution prominently displayed on the website.
 Discursive essays are judged on clarity of expression, coherence of argument, and depth of insight.
 Good style never hurts.

-For inventive literature published in the Journal, we pay one author's copy of the print Journal, and $10 - $15 US.
+For inventive literature published in the Journal, we pay one author's copy of the print Journal, and $20 per poem or $30 per story.
+We rarely accept previously published work (usually only if circulation was very small.)
 Occasionally, if an author submits good work that doesn't quite fit our needs, we will commission a work.
-This pays $30.
-The initial payment will be considered an advance on royalties.
+This pays $50.
+All advance payments will be considered an advance on royalties.
 Once it is earned out, contributors will begin earning royalties as the issues sell.

 We do not charge a reading fee.